 “Someone who is intellectually honest follows the facts where ever they may lead, and does so in spite of discomfort, inconvenience, or self-interest.
 That means that someone’s opinions may shift as the facts change, but if there is no change in the situation, then there’s no cause for an intellectually honest person to change positions.” – Jonathan Koomey

-Ultimately intellectual honesty is about a commitment to the truth at all costs.
-Even if it hurts.
-Even if it’s inconvenient, uncomfortable, or unpleasant.
+Intellectual honesty is ultimately about a commitment to the truth at all costs.
+Even if it’s inconvenient, uncomfortable or unpleasant.